Grab lessons to give you the confidence and enthusiasm to feel great about your teaching!

 and more!

-We have created an entire resource pack on Mise En Place that we use in our classroom every semester.
+We have created a resource pack on Mise En Place that we use in our classroom every semester.
 It includes a slideshow on mise en place, guided notes, questions, and a classroom mise en place poster!
 The entire resource pack is only $4.00!

 Kim Graybill at Family and Consumer Sciences.com has more great ideas for teaching Mise en Place!